ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ## invite
-*Get an instant invite link for the current channel.*
+*Get an instant invite link for the current guild.*

 **Requires permissions:**
 `Create instant invites`